What is a Letter of Recommendation (LOR)? - Samples, Tips & Format

 - The language of the LOR should be very formal, and the recommender must avoid using slang or SMS language when writing one.
 Apart from this, in case the recommender has to submit a Word doc of the letter, it should be typed in Arial with a font size of 10-12 in black colour and not exceed one page of writing.
 Avoid using too much colour over the over-the-top decorations in the LOR.

 - The recommender should be honest about the applicant they are recommending.
 Use correct information and be truthful about everything written on the LOR.
-Sometimes, what is written on the LOR can be cross-checked with the applicant during admission or student visa interviews.
+Sometimes, information on the LOR can be cross-checked with the applicant during admission or student visa interviews.

 - Finally, the LOR is about the applicant, but the recommender must not forget to share about themselves and their relationship with the applicant.
-This part is very important for a perfect LOR because it helps Ad Coms understand how well the recommender knows the applicant and how long the association has been with them.
+This part is very important for a perfect LOR because it helps Ad Coms understand the recommender's knowledge of the applicant and the length of their association.

 Apart from the above, applicants must ensure that they share the details of a LOR with the recommender, such as word limit, page layout, requirements, and key features, as they vary per university.
 Also, the recommenders' emails in the applications should be shared promptly for application submission.
 Based on these tips, writing a strong recommendation letter is possible.